newrelic/newrelic-python-agent/notebooks/README.md

 installation as you don't want it replacing the Apple version when working with the agent.

-Once installed, run the Enthough Canopy application and do an update of all packages to ensure you get the newest IPython version.
+Once installed, run the Enthought Canopy application and do an update of all packages to ensure you get the newest IPython version.

 When wish to start up the notebook server run: